VISIT WASHINGTON PARK

 When the Musuem is open, combine your trip with a visit to these world-class destinations:

-Hoyt Arboretum: [CLOSED DUE TO WILDFIRES] Beloved site of years of exploration and discovery by Opal School students, the arboretum was a major source of inspiration for our Outdoor Adventure.
+Hoyt Arboretum: [OPEN] Beloved site of years of exploration and discovery by Opal School students, the arboretum was a major source of inspiration for our Outdoor Adventure.
 Enjoy 187 acres of beautifully wooded ridgetop.

-Oregon Zoo: [CLOSED DUE TO WILDFIRES] Visit the wildest place in Oregon.
+Oregon Zoo: [OPEN] Visit the wildest place in Oregon.
 On 64 acres, the world community of animals and humans inspires guests to create a better future for wildlife.

 World Forestry Center: [CLOSED DUE TO COVID-19] We're thrilled to have this family-friendly museum as our nextdoor neighbor.